Here at Orum, we’re all about money movement.

 Certain financial institutions may also help you send money internationally while still using the ACH network.
 These international ACH transactions are known as IAT.

-One common area of confusion with ACH or payment rails in general is the list of all the parties that could be involved.
+One common area of confusion with ACH or payment rails is the list of all the parties that could be involved.
+While ACH is split into multiple types of payments, here are the 7 most common

 Originator

-Consumer, business, or government agency that initiates an ACH transaction |
+Consumer, business, or government agency that initiates an ACH transaction

 Originating Depository Financial Institution (ODFI)

-A bank that sends the Originator’s payment instructions to the ACH Operator |
+A bank that sends the Originator’s payment instructions to the ACH Operator

 Receiving Depository Financial Institution (RDFI)

-A bank that receives an ACH transaction and posts it on the Receiver’s account |
+A bank that receives an ACH transaction and posts it on the Receiver’s account

 Receiver

-Entity that authorized a transaction initiated by the Originator/ODFI to the Receiver’s account |
+Entity that authorized a transaction initiated by the Originator/ODFI to the Receiver’s account

 ACH Operator

-Entitythat processes transactions.
-This is either the Federal Reserve Bank or The Clearing House |
+Entity that processes transactions.
+This is either the Federal Reserve Bank or The Clearing House

 Third-Party Sender

-Entity that helps originators without direct contracts with the ODFI send ACH payments |
+Entity that helps originators without direct contracts with the ODFI send ACH payments

 Third-Party Service Provider

-Entity that interacts with the ACH network on behalf of other parties (Originators, ODFIs, RDFIs) |
+Entity that interacts with the ACH network on behalf of other parties (Originators, ODFIs, RDFIs)

 Direct Deposit (ACH Credit)

-The first type of ACH payments is also the most common.
+The first type of ACH payment is also the most common.
 Known as Direct Deposit or ACH Credit, this payment method is typically used for businesses and government organizations to send money to individuals.

-Common Direct Deposit use cases include:
+Common use cases for Direct Deposit include:

-- Payroll
+• Payroll

-- Worker expenses
+• Worker expenses

-- Bonuses
+• Bonuses

-- Pensions, 401(k)
+• Pensions, 401(k)

-- Annuities
+• Annuities

-- Dividends
+• Dividends

-- Government benefits
+• Government benefits

-- Tax refunds
+• Tax refunds

 ACH Credit is also known as “ACH Push”, because the sender initiates the transfer, “pushing” money out of their account so that they can pay another party at a different bank.